Police Stop and Search (Repeal) Bill

 Overview

 This bill proposes to repeal sections 60, 60AA, and 60A of the Criminal Justice and Public Order Act 1994 in England and Wales.
-These sections grant police powers related to stop and search, specifically in anticipation of or following violence, requiring the removal of disguises, and the retention and disposal of seized items.
-The bill aims to remove these specific stop and search powers from the police.
+These sections grant police powers to stop and search individuals in specific circumstances, including in anticipation of violence, and to remove disguises.
+The bill aims to remove these powers from the police.

 Description

-- Section 60: This section allows police to stop and search individuals in designated areas where violence is anticipated or has occurred.
-The bill will amend this section to exclude its application to England and Wales.
+- Section 60: This section allows police to stop and search individuals without reasonable suspicion if they believe violence may occur or has occurred.
+The bill would remove this power in England and Wales.

-- Section 60AA: This section empowers police to demand the removal of disguises during stop and searches.
-The bill proposes to repeal this section entirely for England and Wales.
+- Section 60AA: This section empowers police to require the removal of disguises during a stop and search.
+The bill would repeal this power.

-- Section 60A: This section outlines the procedures for retaining and disposing of items seized under Section 60.
-The bill also proposes its repeal for England and Wales.
+- Section 60A: This section governs the retention and disposal of items seized during a stop and search under Section 60.
+The bill would repeal this section's provisions.

 Government Spending